How Are Paper Bags Made

 #4.
 Digital Printing

-- Lamination: For added strength and durability.
+- Lamination: For additional strength and durability.

 Step 6.
 Quality Control and Packaging